 Will it be possible for my family to receive a report of medical findings or given details of the study the body was involved in?

-We do not provide any reports concerning pathologic findings, cause of death or details of the specific studies that are conducted.
+Other than the Death Certificate provided after death, we do not provide any other reports concerning pathologic findings, cause of death or details of the specific studies that are conducted.
 We do not conduct autopsies or maintain reports.

 I travel a great deal, what if I should die outside the immediate area?